Sermon Study Guide

 Background and Context:

-If you didn’t pick up this week’s Study Guide you can download a copy here:
+If you didn’t pick up the Study Guides for this month you can download a copy here

 The Bible Project has created dozens of quality videos helping churches understand books and themes throughout the Scriptures.
 Check out this overview of the Prophets as you prepare to experience God’s heart through the men and women called to speak to God’s people:

-These weeks we’re looking at Jonah; check out the Bible Project’s video overview of this prophet:
+Check out the Bible Project’s video overview of this week’s prophet:

 For further study of the prophets we recommend the following commentaries and Bible Dictionaries:

 Goldingay, John.
 Daniel and The Twelve Prophets for Everyone.
 Old Testament for Everyone.
 Westminster John Knox Press, 2016.

 McConville, J. Gordon.
 Exploring the Old Testament Volume 4: The Prophets.
 InterVarsity Press, 2002.

 The specific prophetic book in either the Tyndale (IVP) or NIV Application Commentary (Zondervan) series.

 The IVP Bible Background Commentary of the Old Testament.
 InterVarsity Press, 2000.